DKHowell/nfl-formation-clustering/README.md

 # nfl-formation-clustering

-This project is an exploration of defensive player formations and their effect on play success using NFL olay-by-play and player tracking data.
+This project is an exploration of defensive player formations and their effect on play success using NFL play-by-play and player tracking data.
 Player starting positions are transformed into low-dimensional embeddings and clustered.
 Cluster assignments and other features are then examined to determine their relationship with offensive play success.
 A full report detailing the data, methodology, and results can be found [here](https://github.com/DKHowell/nfl-formation-clustering/blob/main/NFL_Clustering_Report.pdf).

 ## Files